Want to know more? — Subscribe

-- AI-empowered Big Data and Analytics
+- Improved Big Data & Analytics

 - Robotic Process Automation (RPA)

-- Cognitive automation (CA)
+- Cognitive Automation (CA)

 - Interoperability and Connectivity

-Internet of Medical Things (IoMT)
+1. Internet of Medical Things (IoMT)

 Chronic Conditions and Wearables

 According to the latest data, about 422 million people worldwide have diabetes.
-Unfortunately, Type 2 diabetes treatment was on the patient's conscience for a long time, and doctors had no tools but to trust their words and promises.
+Unfortunately, type 2 diabetes treatment was on the patient's conscience for a long time, and doctors had no tools to trust their words and promises.
 Since success heavily depends on lifestyle changes, healthcare providers had no instruments to control the progress.

 Read also: Hyper-Personalized Medicine Explained

-Cybersecurity and Data Privacy
+2. Cybersecurity and Data Privacy

 The current examples of cybersecurity measures include the interconnectivity of IoMT devices, threat detection in the network, and the application of robust AI models to overcome the need to share patient information while analyzing it.
 By the way, you can use these highly effective recommendations to deal with cyber attacks.